AjayMukhi/ITMD-521/README.md

 # IT Background
 I worked as a Senior Software Engineer in Wipro Technologies ,India for 4.7 years in Retail Domain.
 Worked on Java,Servlet,Jsp,EJB,Oracle and IBM DB2.
-I have lots of interest in technology specially ,IT entreprenuership and Innovation.I wish to set up my own IT company.
+I have lots of interest in technology specially ,IT entrepreneurship and Innovation.I wish to set up my own IT company.

 # Something interesting about you
 * INTERESTS